genexuslabs/web-controls-library/src/components/form-field/readme.md

 The child element should have and id specified, so the inner `label` element rendered uses it in its `for` attribute.

+## Styling with SASS

+A SASS mixin called `gx-form-field` is provided in `theming/theming-mixins.scss` to ease the styling of this element.
+See the theming [mixins documentation](/sassdoc/theming-mixins.html.md) for more information.

 <!-- Auto Generated Below -->

 ## Properties